-As of May 14, 2021, all Illinois regions are in the Bridge Phase.
+As of June 30, 2021, all Illinois regions are in the Phase 5.
 The Regional Phase Dashboard maintains up-to-date lists of the current phase progression for all eleven Illinois Regions.

-Now that the vaccine has become widely available, in-person visits and groups are allowed in both Phase 4 and the Bridge Phase, as summarized below, and health and safety guidelines have been updated.
+The CDC recommends that everyone ages 12 and older receive the coronavirus vaccine.
+Now that the vaccine has become widely available, in-person visits and groups are allowed in Phase 4, the Bridge Phase, and Phase 5, as summarized below, and health and safety guidelines have been updated.
 Please see the table on page 3 for an updated overview of the guidance for each phase of the Restore Illinois Plan.
-During the Bridge Phase, we expect that in-person services will be restored in most cases (with exceptions, including those related to family choice and at-risk medical conditions).
+During the Bridge Phase and Phase 5, we expect that in-person services will be restored in most cases (with exceptions, including those related to family choice and at-risk medical conditions).

+Precautions should be based on the level of risk of the most at-risk individuals involved.
 While the CDC and Illinois may lift masking and social distancing requirements for fully vaccinated individuals in many situations, this guidance retains those requirements because home visiting, doula, and coordinated intake programs serve pregnant persons (who are at increased risk for several COVID-19 illness) and young children (who are not yet able to receive the vaccine).
-We will revisit this guidance and update it as needed.
+We will update this guidance as needed.

 This guidance is not intended to address all situations and questions.
-Before restoring in-person services, programs must first create internal policies and procedures to resolve some of these questions for your organization (see pages 4-7 for details and pages 8-10 for sample screeners and checklists).
+Before restoring in-person services, programs must first create internal policies and procedures to resolve some of these questions for your organization (see pages 4-7 for details and pages 8-11 for sample screeners and checklists).